 Disqualify families who have committed an Intentional Program Violation (IPV).
-An Intentional Program Violation (IPV) disqualification can be established by any of the following:
+An IPV disqualification can be established by any of the following:

 Disqualify the entire family from receiving benefits for the following lengths of time when a member or members of a family receiving child care assistance is found to have committed an Intentional Program Violation:

-Families disqualified for fraud in another state remain disqualified in Minnesota.
+Families serving a disqualification period for child care fraud in another state remain disqualified in Minnesota.